gusaguiar/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Standout Suggestions

 ### Package the model as a Docker Container
- packaging a model trained on AWS Sagemaker as a Docker container is a good way to make the model portable and easy to deploy to a variety of environments.
+Packaging a model trained on AWS Sagemaker as a Docker container is a good way to make the model portable and easy to deploy to a variety of environments.
 By following these steps, you can create a Docker image that contains the model and all of the necessary dependencies, and then deploy the image to a production server or Kubernetes cluster for real-time inference.

 1. Install Docker on your local machine.
 You can download Docker from the official website (https://www.docker.com/) and follow the instructions to install it.